ElectronicBabylonianLiterature/Guide-Words-extractor/README.md

 - change the position of question marks in case of the uncertain meaning
 - nominalise adjectives.
 If a lemma is an adjective, ORACC nominalises it.
 E.g., qardu[heroic one] instead of "heroic"

+## Expected discrepancies:

-Expected discrepancy: if a word is present in a volume of CAD that is more recent than CDA than ORACC uses the GW from CAD.
+- if a word is present in a volume of CAD that is more recent than CDA than ORACC uses the GW from CAD.
+- ORACC lemmas use `ʾ` and eBL lemmas use `'`.